 This amount of time in Yellowstone offers you the opportunity to just lounge around for a day.
 That is why we recommend you to go have a picnic, swim in Firehole River (or Boiling River for a “hot spring” experience), and go for one or more hikes in Yellowstone.

-Exploring the nearby Grand Teton National Park is highly recommend if you have five days.
+Exploring the nearby Grand Teton National Park is highly recommended if you have five days.
 Go check out the beautiful Mormon Row Historic District and hike the Jenny Lake Loop.
+We also recommend you to wake up early and catch the sunrise in Grand Teton for a magical view!

 The world is your oyster when you have 5 or more days in Yellowstone!

 Because Yellowstone is so big, picking the proper place to stay in Yellowstone is critical to maximizing your time.
-Below we will talk about the two options you have when you are at Yellowstone – staying inside the park or staying in one of the towns outside of an YNP entrance.
+Below we will talk about the two options you have when you are at Yellowstone:

 Staying Inside Yellowstone National Park